hellocathleen/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Users can compose and submit a tweet, which will be stored using MongoDB and rendered on the page.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Front-end built with HTML, CSS, JS, jQuery and AJAX, and back-end built with Node, Express and MongoDB.

 ## Getting Started